 Gorgeous children's books about the forest life and woodland animals!

-Fall is the perfect time to read these stories set in the woods & get out to explore!
+Summer and Fall are the perfect time to read these stories set in the woods & get out to explore!

 I especially love to introduce kids to the forest in the Fall because of the changing leaf colors and frequent animal activity as many get ready for hibernation or winter survival.
 So grab a few of these beautiful books & let's go for a walk in the woods!